Azure/doc-proc-solution-accelerator/doc-proc-lib/doc/proc/step/azure_document_intelligence_extractor.md

-# Azure Document Intelligence Extractor Step Documentation
+# Azure Document Intelligence Extractor Step

 ## Overview

-The Azure Document Intelligence Extractor step is a powerful document processing component that leverages Azure's Document Intelligence service (formerly Form Recognizer) to extract structured content from various document formats.
+The Azure Document Intelligence Extractor Step (`AzureDocumentIntelligenceExtractorStep`) is a powerful document processing component that leverages Azure's Document Intelligence service (formerly Form Recognizer) to extract structured content from various document formats.
 This step provides advanced capabilities for extracting text, tables, key-value pairs, and structured layouts from documents with high accuracy and confidence scores.

 ## Description